flare-foundation/docs/CONTRIBUTING.md

 pip install linkcheckmd
 ```

-And run `linkcheckmarkdown -r docs` before submitting PRs to verify you are not introducing broken links.
+And run `linkcheckmarkdown --recurse --sync docs` before submitting PRs to verify you are not introducing broken links.

 These are currently false positives which can be safely ignored: